 Next in the Series: The Comfort Core — Density, Resilience, and the Chemistry of High-Performance Foam

-Why does a sofa sag even when cushions look fine?
+Why does a sofa sag even when the cushions still look fine?

 How long should a quality sofa suspension last?